openvinotoolkit/openvino/docs/install_guides/installing-openvino-windows.md

    @endsphinxdirective

 3. Follow the instructions on your screen.
 During the installation you will be asked to accept the license agreement.
-The acceptance is required to continue.
+Your acceptance is required to continue.
 Check out the installation process in the image below:<br>
    ![](../img/openvino-install-win-run-boostrapper-script.gif)
    Click on the image to see the details.
    <br>